OpenEvalProject/evals/manuscripts/elife-99602/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/99602/elife-99602-fig1-v1.jpg)

 **Figure 1.:** The top left of the plot shows the phylogenetic relationships of the taxa in the study.
 The other plots show the numbers of sex-biased genes as bar plots, female-biased in red, male-biased in green.
 DOM = M. m. domesticus, MUS = M. m. musculus, SPR = M. spretus, SPI = M. spicilegus.
 The Y-axes show the number of genes.
 Note that there are two different Y-axis scales for the somatic organs and the gonadal organs.
-All numbers are provided in Figure 1—source data 1, full data are provided in Supplementary Data D1.Figure 1—source data 1.Figure 1—source data 2.Figure 1—source data 3.Figure 1—source data 4.Based on the values provided in Supplementary Data D1, all plotted in log-scale.Figure 1—source data 5.
+All numbers are provided in Figure 1—source data 1, full data are provided in Supplementary Data D1.

 Most previous studies on sex-biased genes have given special emphasis to the evolution of gene expression in gonadal tissues even when somatic tissues were co-sampled, since the gonads harbor the largest numbers of sex-biased genes (Dean et al., 2017; Harrison et al., 2015; Pointer et al., 2013; Todd et al., 2018).
 In contrast, our study is mostly focused on somatic tissues that occur in both sexes, but we complement it with comparisons to gonadal tissues that are specific for each sex.
 Since the gonadal tissues are composed of different cell types for each sex, a comparison of expression patterns is always a composite between gene expression and cell-type composition.
 This is different for somatic organs, where one can expect that the cell types are much more similar between the sexes.